sanskar-thakur/sanskar-thakur/README.md

 🔭 I’m currently working as a Full Stack Web Developer.

 🌱 I am interested in:
-  - Latest web development methodologies.
+  - Latest web techs.
-  - Cloud native techs for infrastructure & deployment.
+  - Cloud native techs for web infrastructure & deployment.
   - Distributed design and architecture for scalability and performance.

 🔭 I've worked on: